-Submissions for the 2022 National Latine Playwrights Award (NLPA) are closed.
+Submissions are closed at this time.
+Stay tuned for the 2023 National Latine Playwrights Award (NLPA) application opening.

 Latine playwrights residing in the United States, its territories or Mexico are encouraged to submit scripts for the award.
 Each script will be read and evaluated by a culturally diverse panel of theatre artists; finalists will be judged by ATC artistic staff.

 - The award is open to all Latine playwrights currently residing in the United States, its territories, or Mexico.

 - Scripts may be in English, Spanish, or a combination of the two (Spanish scripts must be accompanied by an English translation).

 - Plays must be unpublished, professionally unproduced, and not currently under option at the time of submission.

 - Full-length and one-act plays, with a minimum length of 50 pages, on any subject will be accepted.